vtomole/C48/README.md

 Congratulations on running your first C48 program!

-Every general purpose programming language usually contains:

-- Functions
-- Variables
-- Expressions
-- Comments

 # Syntax
 A c48 program is composed of tokens.
-A token can be a keyword, and identifier, a constant, a string, or a symbol --**Comments** are ignored by the intepreter.
+A token can be a keyword, and identifier, a constant, a string, or a symbol.

+--**Comments** are ignored by the intepreter.
 They can start as // or /* */.

 --**Identifiers** is a name used to indetify a variable, function, or anything else a user has defined.
 These are case sensitive